wbelzak/wbelzak/README.md

 I'm broadly interested in psychometrics and human assessment.
 More specifcially, I've worked on measurement bias, test and rater reliability, personality and motivation, and test security.

-My research can be found here: [Google Scholar](https://scholar.google.com/citations?hl=en&user=Lt-RGPwAAAAJ).
+My research can be found on [Google Scholar](https://scholar.google.com/citations?hl=en&user=Lt-RGPwAAAAJ).
 Feel free to reach out anytime at <wbelzak@gmail.com>.